sdcnku/micropython/docs/library/omv.image.rst

    Not supported on compressed images or bayer images.

+.. method:: image.to_bitmap([copy=False])

+   Converts an image to a bitmap image (1 bit per pixel).
+This method modifies the underlying image pixels changing the image size in bytes too so it can only be done in place on a Grayscale or an RGB565 image.
+Otherwise ``copy`` must be True to create a new modified image on the heap.

+   Returns the image object so you can call another method using ``.`` notation.

+   Not supported on compressed images or bayer images.

 .. method:: image.to_grayscale([copy=False])

    Converts an image to a grayscale image.
 This method modifies the underlying